Reading Navigation

 What Is Treatment-Resistant Depression

 Another challenge is time.
-Traditional antidepressants usually require 4 to 12 weeks before their effects become noticeable, and even then, many patients do not reach remission.
+Traditional antidepressants usually require 4 to 12 weeks3 before their effects become noticeable, and even then, many patients do not reach remission.
 During this waiting period, symptoms may worsen, creating frustration and hopelessness.
-Because of this, researchers and clinicians have been searching for therapies that can work more quickly and more reliably, which is where ketamine entered the conversation.
+Because of this, researchers and clinicians have been searching for therapies3 that can work more quickly and more reliably, which is where ketamine entered the conversation.

 Antidepressants VS Ketamine for Depression